logicalbhanu/Interview_assignments/README.md

 # Interview_assignments
 This repository contains the assignments that i have to solve during my Interviews for Data Scientist position.

+Solution of questions are in the two colab notebooks, with quesiton1 and question2 in their name.

 The Deployment of Quesiton 1.2, is done with flask with local server, to execute, enter the Interview_assignments folder and follow the video instructions.